keldaan-ag/PIETRessourceMachine/README.md

 ## Level 3

-Ignore the INBOX for now, and just send the following 3 letters to the OUTBOX: B U G
+Instructions : Ignore the INBOX for now, and just send the following 3 letters to the OUTBOX: B U G

 Codel Size : 20